SilviaDGregorio/MushroomSearch/README.md

 * Create db

 ```
-$ rake db:create
+$ rails db:create
-$ rake db:migrate
+$ rails db:migrate
-$ rake db:migrate RAILS_ENV=test
+$ rails db:migrate RAILS_ENV=test
 ```

 * Run Aplication
 ```
 $ rails s
-Go to -> http://localhost:3000/mushrooms/import (To import the data to the DB)
+Go to -> http://localhost:3000/mushrooms/import (To import the data to the DB only one time)

 ```